fridujo/rabbitmq-mock/README.md

 ### Motivation

-This project aims to emulate RabbitMQ behavior for test purposes, through:
+This project aims to emulate RabbitMQ behavior for test purposes, through `com.rabbitmq.client.ConnectionFactory` with [`MockConnectionFactory`](src/main/java/com/github/fridujo/rabbitmq/mock/MockConnectionFactory.java).

-* `com.rabbitmq.client.ConnectionFactory` with [`MockConnectionFactory`](src/main/java/com/github/fridujo/rabbitmq/mock/MockConnectionFactory.java)
+However today, you will have more robust results using a real RabbitMQ instance through the use of [Testcontainers](https://java.testcontainers.org/modules/rabbitmq/).

+If Docker is not an acceptable option, you can still rely on **RabbitMQ-mock**.

 ## Example Use